mohamedyassin1/Library/README.md

 # Library

 Instructions for team members to use:
-Clone repo and open folder in vs code
-Inside the root directory, do "npm install" in command prompt, this will install all the modules listed in the dependencies under package.json.
+Clone repo and open folder in vs code, then inside the root directory, do "npm install" in command prompt, this will install all the modules listed in the dependencies under package.json.

 To run, do:
 nodemon index.js